MOTORCYCLE PRACTICLE TEST EXPLAINED

 Don't forget you will need a valid Motorcycle theory test and CBT before you can take a practical test.

 The test is in two parts , module one and module two.
-They can be taken separately or together but one must be passed before taking two.
+They can be taken separately or together but one must be passed before taking two. our advice is usually to separate them.
 Module one is valid until your theory test expires.
 If you dont pass module one there is a 3 clear day wait before re-taking.
 For module two there is a ten clear day wait for retest.
 The cost of module one is £15.50.
 Module two is £75.

 Module 2 is about a 40 minute road ride.
 You will not have to do any further exercises on the road.